HMS Plumper (1848): Trials

 During steam trials her engine generated 148 indicated horsepower (IHP) for a speed of 7.4 knots.

-Plumper was completed for sea on the 17th of December 1848 at a cost of £20,446.
+Plumper was completed for sea on 17 December 1848 at a cost of £20,446.

-Commissioned Service
+Commissioned service

 First commission (1848–1853)

-She was commissioned on 6 November 1848 under Commander Matthew S. Nolloth, RN for Particular Service with Admiral Sir Charles Napier’s Western Squadron.
-In January 1849 she was sent to the North America and West Indies Station.
+She was commissioned on 6 November 1848 under Commander Matthew S. Nolloth, RN for Particular Service with Admiral Sir Charles Napier's Western Squadron.
+In January 1849, she was sent to the North America and West Indies Station.
 Curiously, a report was published in the Illustrated London News on 14 April 1849 of a sighting of a sea serpent off the Portuguese Coast.

 On 25 June 1850, she ran aground and was damaged off Digby, Nova Scotia, British North America.
 She was refloated and taken in to Digby for repairs.
-In June 1851 she deployed to the south-east coast of America and during this period she captured the slavers Flor-do-Mar on 14 June 1851 and Sarah on 9 June 1851 (with HMS Cormorant).
+In June 1851, she deployed to the south-east coast of America and during this period she captured the slavers Flor-do-Mar on 14 June 1851 and Sarah on 9 June 1851 (with HMS Cormorant).

 She is recorded as arriving in Portsmouth from Brazil with 6370 ozt of gold trans-shipped from the Emperor on 31 December 1852.
 She paid off at Portsmouth on 6 January 1853.

 Second commission (1853–1856)

 After a short refit she recommissioned at Portsmouth under Commander John A.L.
 Wharton, RN on 1 August 1853 for service on the West Coast of Africa.
 At the time, the West Africa Squadron was employed overwhelmingly in anti-slavery patrols.
 She changed commanders on 5 April 1855 when Commander William H. Haswell took command.
 The London Gazette records the capture of a slaving vessel of unknown name by Plumper on 19 October 1855.
-By October 1856 her gun armament was increased to 12 guns.
+By October 1856, her gun armament was increased to 12 guns.
 She returned to Home Waters paying off at Portsmouth on 9 December 1856.